ping-sec/blog/ping-sec.com/blog/PING's Homelab Guide - WIP.md

 Following this sentence, there are more photos showing off the different parts of the case:

 ![[4u-internal.jpg]]
-Above is the case with the front panel removed.
-Do you research on cases, this one I don't so much like internally as I have to remove the drive bays to mount the motherboard or other PCIe cards.
+Above is the case with the side panel removed.
+Do your research on cases, this one I don't so much like internally as I have to remove the drive bays to mount the motherboard or other PCIe cards.
 ![[4u-rear-view.jpg]]
 Here is the rear of the case, note the cutouts meant for the power supply and the motherboard I/O shield to fit.
 You can also see the 2 80mm exhaust fans and the expansion slots.